auryn-macmillan/DAOForum/README.md

 ### Access to Daohub
 A DAO’s daohub will only be accessible by using that DAO’s unique token as a key.
 Members of the general public with no ties to a DAO will not be able to view its daohub.

- *// I was going to add ‘at least 1’ but I can see some scenarios in the future where 1 DAO token could be worth hundreds or thousands of dollars depending on supply and market cap.
-We’re in agreement that the barrier to entry should be low, which is what counts.
-It could be pegged to the equivalent of 1 wei or something along those lines.*

 Each token can only be registered to one user account for the sake of transparency and to encourage full stake disclosure.
 Thread creators (OPs) can set a minimum stake required to participate in the thread.
 However, all threads can be viewed by all members.